 - Accounting method

-Expert tip: Guaranteed payments to partners (line 10) made in exchange for services are similar to a salary paid to the partner.
-However, partners are not allowed to be an employee of the partnership, so guaranteed partners are treated by partnership as distributions instead of a salary.
+Note: Guaranteed payments to partners (line 10) made in exchange for services are similar to a salary paid to the partner.
+However, since partners are not allowed to be employees of the partnership, they are instead contractually promised distributions in place of a salary.
+This compensation is referred to as a guaranteed payment, which appears in multiple places on the return.

+While guaranteed payments are deducted for book purposes (as shown in the sample P&L statement above), they are not deductible for tax purposes.
 While they are deducted on Page 1, line 10, they are then added back to income as a separately stated item on Schedule K, line 4.
 In addition to being income, guaranteed payments must be shown as partnership distributions on Schedule K, line 19.

-Step 4: Fill Out Schedule B
+Step 4: Fill out Schedule B

 One of the most important questions on Schedule B is question #4.
 Your answer to this question will determine if you need to fill out Schedules L, M-1, and M-2, Item F on Page 1 of Form 1065, or Item L on Schedule K-1.

-- Does the partnership satisfy all four of the following conditions?
+Does the partnership satisfy all four of the following conditions?
 Yes/No

 - The partnership’s total receipts for the tax year were less than $250,000.